-Airborne radionuclides released during the extraction process are drawn through multistage HEPA and charcoal filters and the filtered air is then vented to the atmosphere.
+Airborne radionuclides released during the extraction process are drawn through multi-stage HEPA and charcoal filters and the filtered air is then vented to the atmosphere.
 The types of radionuclides that are processed depend on the isotopes chemically extracted from the irradiated metal targets, which may change from year to year.
-Annual radionuclide quantities released from this facility are very small, typically
+Annual radionuclide quantities released from this facility are very small, typically in the μCi to mCi range.
+Historical analytical results

-i aciinies.

 Facility Nuclide Half-Life Ci Released

-HFBR Tritium 12.3 years 4.13E-01
+HFBR Tritium 12.3 years 0.385

-BLIP Carbon-11 20.4 minutes 7.68E+03
+BLIP Carbon-11 20.4 minutes 6,341

-Oxygen-15 122 seconds 1.54E+04
+Oxygen-15 122 seconds 12,681

-Tritium 12.3 years 3.10E-02
+Tritium 12.3 years 0.0377

-Total 2.30E+04
+Total 19,022

-Notes: Ci = 3.7E+10 Ba
+Notes: Ci = 3 7E+10 Ba

 Table 4-1.
-Airborne Radionuclide Releases from Monitored Eacilities in November 1999)
+Airborne Radionuclide Releases from Monitored Facilities.

-BLIP = Brookhaven Linac Isotope Producer HFBR = High Flux Beam Reactor (operations were terminated in the $\mu$ Ci to mCi range.
-Gamma analysis of monthly composite samples was discontinued in 2013.
-This decision was based on historical analytical results of TPL particulate filters that showed gross alpha/beta levels to be very low and consistent with background concentrations.
+BLIP = Brookhaven Linac Isotope Producer

+HFBR = High Flux Beam Reactor (operations were terminated in November 1999)

+of TPL particulate filters show gross alpha/beta levels to be minimal.
 As a result, there are no reported radionuclide emissions from the TPL in Table 4-1.
-Should future gross beta analyses of TPL emissions show the potential for other radionuclide emissions, gamma analyses will be resumed.
+Should future gross beta analyses of TPL emissions show the potential for other radionuclide emissions, gamma analysis may be used to identify potentially emitted nuclides.

-4.2.4 Additional Minor Sources
+4.2.3 Additional Minor Sources

-Several research departments at BNL use designated fume hoods for work that involves small quantities of radioactive materials in the μCi to mCi range.
+Several research departments at BNL use designated fume hoods for work that involves small quantities of radioactive materials in the uCi to mCi range.
 The work typically involves labeling chemical compounds and transferring material between containers.
 Due to the use of HEPA filters and activated charcoal filters, the nature of the work conducted, and the small quantities involved, these operations have a very low potential for atmospheric releases of significant quantities of radioactive materials.
 Compliance with NESHAPs Subpart H is demonstrated using an inventory system that allows an upper estimate of potential releases to be calculated.

-Facilities that demonstrate compliance in this way include Buildings 348, 463, 490, 490A, 510A, 555, 740, 741, 743, 744, 745, and 911, where research is conducted in the fields of nuclear safety, biology, chemistry, high energy physics, medicine, medical therapy, photon science, advanced technology, environmental chemistry, and synthetic biology.
+Facilities that demonstrate compliance in this way include Buildings 120, 348, 463, 490, 535, 555, 740, 741, 743, 744, 745, 801, 815, 901, and 911, where research is conducted in the fields of nuclear safety, biology, chemistry, high energy physics, medicine, medical therapy, photon science, advanced technology, environmental chemistry, and synthetic biology.
 See Table 8-5 in Chapter 8 for the calculated dose from these facility emissions.

-4.2.5 Nonpoint Radiological Emission Sources
+4.2.4 Nonpoint Radiological Emission Sources

 Nonpoint radiological emissions from a variety of diffuse sources may be evaluated for compliance with NESHAPs Subpart H. Diffuse sources evaluated often include planned research, planned waste management activities, and planned decontamination and decommissioning activities.
 Evaluations determine whether NESHAPs permitting and continuous monitoring requirements are applicable, or periodic confirmatory sampling is needed to ensure compliance with Subpart H standards for radionuclide emissions.
-Chapter 8 discusses the NE-SHAPs evaluations of diffuse sources in 2018.
+Chapter 8 discusses the NE-SHAPs evaluations of diffuse sources in 2019.